Chaspen/ESML/README.md

 # Using

-The interpereter is a single-header .hpp file.
-A bare-bones implementation would look something like this:
+The interpereter is a single-header library, just download esml.hpp and include, A bare-bones implementation would look something like this:

 ```cpp
 #include "esml.hpp"